PopMatters: History

 PopMatters was founded by Sarah Zupko, who had previously established the cultural studies academic resource site PopCultures.
 PopMatters launched in late 1999 as a sister site providing original essays, reviews and criticism of various media products.
 Over time, the site went from a weekly publication schedule to a five-day-a-week magazine format, expanding into regular reviews, features, and columns.
-In the fall of 2005, monthly readership exceeded one million.
+In the fall of 2005, monthly readership exceeded one million readers.

 From 2006 onward, PopMatters produced several syndicated newspaper columns for McClatchy-Tribune News Service.
 By 2009 there were four different pop culture related columns each week.

 The PopMatters Book Imprint published Joss Whedon: The Complete Companion, edited by Mary Money, with Titan Books in May 2012.
 The imprint also published four books in a series with Counterpoint/Soft Skull in 2008–2009 including China Underground by Zachary Mexico, Apocalypse Jukebox: The End of the World in American Popular Music by Edward Whitelock and David Janssen, Rebels Wit Attitude: Subversive Rock Humorists by Iain Ellis, and The Solitary Vice: Against Reading by Mikita Brottman.